 And then, all hell broke loose.
 Two busloads of senior citizens had turned up unannounced, on a day trip from Athens, and they all crowded up to the bar, pushing and jostling, for their free tasting glass of wine.
 They were lined up four deep, pressing us helplessly against the bar, as Tonia frantically filled plastic glasses and passed them out to the insatiable seniors, who seemed to come back several times for refills.
 There was a lot of muttering in Greek about foreigners taking up space at the bar, and having wine that they weren't being offered.
 One elderly gent, tired of waiting for a refill, grabbed one of the open tasting bottles from the end of the bar and started drinking from it.
 Then they started buying bottles of the cheapest wine, shouting out their orders over each other as they continued to jostle and elbow at the bar.
 While all this mayhem was going on in the tasting room, several of them slipped outside, got out their kitchen knives and began harvesting vegetables from the winery grounds into plastic bags.

 After they finally cleared off, poor Tonia had to take a few minutes to collect herself, and we bought our wine, including a bottle of ten year old Mavrodaphne de Patras.
 We resisted buying the collector's special vintage blended from wines dating back to 1896, bottled in 2004 to commemorate the Athens Olympics.
-Only 108 bottles of this were made, they are all numbered, and they cost around 1400 euros.Only a few are left.

 We left the winery in high spirits, promising to sent Tonia the picture we took of her.
 We continued on through the mountains to Kalavryta, for our next stop.